Yiivgeny/Yii-PHPDocCrontab/README.md

-Yii W3CronCommand extension
+Yii PHPDocCrontab extension
 ===========================

 INSTALLATION
 ------------

-Put directory W3CronCommand (or only W3CronCommand.php) into your framework extensions directory.
+Put directory PHPDocCrontab (or only PHPDocCrontab.php) into your framework extensions directory.
-Add W3CronCommand.php as new console command on framework config:
+Add PHPDocCrontab.php as new console command on framework config:

     'commandMap' => array(
-        'cron' => 'ext.W3CronCommand.W3CronCommand'
+        'cron' => 'ext.PHPDocCrontab.PHPDocCrontab'
     )

 Install cron job: